Saqibb786/TicTacToe-Game/readme.md

 A simple Tic Tac Toe game built with HTML, CSS, and JavaScript.
 Two players, O and X, take turns to place their marks on the grid.
 The first to align three marks wins, or the game ends in a draw if all boxes are filled without a winner.

+## Live Demo
+The site is hosted live on Netlify.
+You can view it here: [Tic-Tac-Toe](https://tictactoe-by-saqib.netlify.app/)

 ## Description
 - **Two-Player Mode**: Play with a friend.
 - **Computer Mode**: Play against the computer.